gamepark/gamepark.github.io/docs/features/moves-history.md

 In many game, it is nice to be able to see what happened from the beginning.
 This move history (or game logs), can be implemented base on the moves played and the state of the game when that move was played.

 All the logs appears inside the top-left menu.
-They can also appear on top of the table for a short period of time after they are played (we call that "live logs").

 In `index.tsx`, add the history in the GameProvider: